2019 Program Changes

 - Operational Support is unrestricted income to help an organization carry out its goals without imposing the requirement to develop activities directly attributable to the grant.

 For complete information on the funding categories outlined above, please read the Program Guidelines provide below.
-For more information on this program, please email Director of Programs, Tracy Locke-Kitt at or call 410-730-7840.
+For more information on this program, please email Director of Grants and Community Engagement, Dee Athey, or call 410-730-7840.

 Support CFHoCo’s Programs